Adult Swim Games: Adult Swim Games (2011–present)

 In 2011, Adult Swim hired Steve Gee to run their games division, in an effort to find original content that fit the brand of Adult Swim - described as "bizarre and absurd humor".
 This effort was inspired by the financial success of earlier mobile games such as Robot Unicorn Attack and Amateur Surgeon.
 The publisher began to seek out new indie games to partner with and publish, in an effort to provide a platform for indie games.

 On February 15, 2013, Adult Swim published Super House of Dead Ninjas on Steam under their Adult Swim Games publishing label.
 Adult Swim Games continued to publish select indie games on Steam, including Super Puzzle Platformer Deluxe, Völgarr the Viking, Kingsway, Rain World, Jazzpunk and Duck Game.

-On May 22, 2018, Adult Swim acquired their first video game development, Big Pixel Studios, the development studio behind Pocket Mortys.
-The studio would later close at the end of 2020 following WarnerMedia's decision to restruct the division.

-In 2020, the studio would release Samurai Jack: Battle Through Time, meant to serve as a conclusion to the series.
+On May 22, 2018, Adult Swim acquired their first video game developer, Big Pixel Studios, the development studio behind Pocket Mortys.
+The studio would later close at the end of 2020 following WarnerMedia's decision to restructure the division.
+In 2020, Adult Swim released Samurai Jack: Battle Through Time, meant to serve as a conclusion to the series.
+In 2022, Adult Swim lost the rights of Rain World to Videocult following prolonged legal disputes, with Akupara Games publishing it.